KiSooLee/8TeVpPbUpsilonv2KISTI/README.md

 # 8TeVpPbUpsilonv2KISTI

-1. pPb v2 study is using track multiplicity instead of centrality.
-By running GetNtrack.C multiplicity distribution can be achieved.
+1. Upsilon v2 analysis is using onia analyzer.
+All the sequences are using onia tree.

-2. With the selected track multiplicity onia tree is skimmed by dataskim.C in order to draw mass distribution. do_skim.sh is used to run dataskim.C
+2. With the selected track multiplicity, onia tree is skimmed by dataskim.C in order to draw mass distribution. do_skim.sh is used to run dataskim.C

-3. To determine pT range mass distribution is fitted by two Crystal ball function.
+3. To determine pT range, mass distribution is fitted by two Crystal ball function.
 Initial and final parameters for the Crystal ball are stored in the SkimmedFiles/Parameter/ directory.
-	Mass fitting is done by SkimmedFiles/GetYield.C.
-SkimmedFiles/do_GetYield.sh is used to run GetYield.C
+	Mass fitting is done in the SkimmedFiles/ directory.
+Macros are separated into GetYieldData.C and GetYieldMC.C because the fitting range is different for Data and MC. do_GetYield.sh is used to run GetYieldData.C and GetYieldMC.C.
+	There is another directory inside the SkimmedFiles/ directory Yield/.
+The yield distribution is ploted by YieldDist.C.
+The macro runs by do_YieldDist.sh.

 4. Trigger and associate particles should be matched to analysis condition.
 Single muon, dimuon, tracks should be checked.
-Trigger, soft muon cut, dimuon mass range etc. are applied in the sorting process. submit_Sort_Pbp1.jds, submit_Sort_Pbp2.jds, submit_Sort_pPb1.jds, submit_Sort_pPb2.jds are submit batch jobs using condor system.
+Trigger, soft muon cut, dimuon mass range etc. are applied in the sorting process.
+	Sorting process is done in the SortCands/ directory. submit_Sort_Pbp1.jds, submit_Sort_Pbp2.jds, submit_Sort_pPb1.jds, submit_Sort_pPb2.jds are submitting batch jobs using condor system.
 Each file makes 120 jobs which is seperated by 50 MeV mass range.
-	Batch job runs do_mSortPbp1.sh, do_mSortPbp2.sh, do_mSortpPb1.sh, do_mSortpPb2.sh and these shells run mSortPbp1.C, mSortPbp2.C, mSortpPb1.C, mSortpPb2.C macros.
+	Batch job runs do_mSortPbp1.sh, do_mSortPbp2.sh, do_mSortpPb1.sh, do_mSortpPb2.sh and these shells run SortPbp1.C, SortPbp2.C, SortpPb1.C, SortpPb2.C macros.
-	The results are automatically stored in the storage.
+	The results are automatically stored in the storage (based on KISTI T3 server).

-5. Because of the large events, correlation process takes too long time.
+5. Because of the large tracks, correlation process takes too long time.
 In order to reduce running time, root file is collected in selected pT, y, multiplicity range.
-	Same jds and shell files with sorting process are used.
-So jds files need to be modified output name.
-Shell files also need to be modified command line.
+	Collecting process is done in the CollectingCands/ directory. submit_Coll_Pbp1.jds, submit_Coll_Pbp2.jds, submit_Coll_pPb1.jds, submit_Coll_pPb2.jds are used for batch job. do_CollectPbp1.sh, do_CollectPbp2.sh, do_CollectpPb1.sh, do_CollectpPb2.sh run the macros.
-	Collect_Pbp1.C, Collect_Pbp2.C, Collect_pPb1.C, Collect_pPb2.C macros are used.
+	Collect_Reco_Pbp1.C, Collect_Reco_Pbp2.C, Collect_Reco_pPb1.C, Collect_Reco_pPb2.C macros are used.
+	Due to server issue output files are stored in the scratch.
+The files should be moved to the storage with movefile.sh

-6. With the mass ranges defined in the Upsilon.h collected files are merged to retain enough statistics.
-Using this statistics Upsilon and tracks are correlated.
+6. With the mass ranges defined in the Headers/Upsilon.h, collected files are merged to retain enough statistics.
+Using this statistics Upsilon and tracks are correlated (dphi-deta).
-	Correlation also uses batch job. submit_Corr_sig_Pbp.jds, submit_Corr_sig_pPb.jds, submit_Corr_bkg_Pbp.jds, submit_Corr_bkg_pPb.jds are the batch job files.
-	Each file runs do_mCorrel_sig_Pbp.sh, do_mCorrel_sig_pPb.sh, do_mCorrel_bkg_Pbp.sh, do_mCorrel_bkg_pPb.sh.
-	Each shell runs mCorrel_sig_Pbp.C, mCorrel_sig_pPb.C, mCorrel_bkg_Pbp.C, mCorrel_bkg_pPb.C.
+	This correlation process is done in the Correlation/ directory.
+	Batch job can be used also in this process. submit_Corr_same_Pbp.jds, submit_Corr_same_pPb.jds, submit_Corr_mix_Pbp.jds, submit_Corr_mix_pPb.jds, submit_Corr_trk_same_Pbp.jds, submit_Corr_trk_same_pPb.jds, submit_Corr_trk_mix_Pbp.jds, submit_Corr_trk_mix_pPb.jds are prepared.
+If there is node issue in the server, local run without batch would be better.
+	In this process, same event correlation and mixed event correlation are calculated.
+The reason why the sorting and collecting are separeted into 1 and 2 is for the mixed event (to avoid same event tracks with trigger).
+	And upsilon-track correlation and track-track correlation are separated.
+They will be subtracted in the later process. do_Correl_same_Pbp.sh, do_Correl_same_pPb.sh, do_Correl_mix_Pbp.sh, do_Correl_mix_pPb.sh, do_Correl_trk_same_Pbp.sh, do_Correl_trk_same_pPb.sh, do_Correl_trk_mix_Pbp.sh, do_Correl_trk_mix_pPb.sh are shell for the run.
+	Correl_Reco_same_Pbp.C, Correl_Reco_same_pPb.C, Correl_Reco_mix_Pbp.C, Correl_Reco_mix_pPb.C, Correl_trk_Reco_same_Pbp.C, Correl_trk_Reco_same_pPb.C, Correl_trk_Reco_mix_Pbp.C, Correl_trk_Reco_mix_pPb.C are macors.
+	Also there are some different macros.
+Correl_Reco_same_Pbp_jet.C, Correl_Reco_same_pPb_jet.C, Correl_Reco_mix_Pbp_jet.C, Correl_Reco_mix_pPb_jet.C.
+They are for the jet yield ratio calculation which is used in the low-multiplicity subtraction.

+7. The correlated distribution should be projected to dphi axis and divided in order to subtract combinatorial background.
+	The projection process is done in the Projection/ directory.
-7. DrawCorrel.C draws correlation plots of same event and mixed event separately as 2-D deta vs. dphi distribution. do_projection.sh runs the macro.
+	DrawCorrel.C draws correlation plots of same event and mixed event separately as 2-D deta vs. dphi distribution.

-8. 2-D plot is projected to dphi axis in order to extract v2 by fitting dN/dphi plot.
-Same event and mixed event are projected separately and same event is divided by mixed event.
-	RatioNProjection.C is macro for ratio. do_projection.sh runs this macro also.
+	RatioNProjection.C projects the 2-D plot into dphi axis. do_projection.sh runs the macros.

+8. The projected dphi plot is expressed as the combination of Fourier harmonics.
+From the second order parameter v2 value is extracted.
-9. extV2.C extracts observed v2 by fitting dN/dphi. do_extV2.sh runs the macro.
+	The extraction process is done in the ExtractV2/ directory. extV23.C extracts observed v2 by fitting dN/dphi. do_extV2.sh runs the macro.

-	extV23.C include v3 function.
+9. As mentioned previously, the track component should be subtracted in order to see the v2 of di-muon.
+	Track component subtraction is done in the SubtractTrk/ directory.
+	Track-track correlation contains square of track while upsilon-track contains one track v2.
+So the square root of track-track is divided form the upsilon-track. do_Subtract.sh runs Subtract_Trk.C macro.

-10. Observed v2 is combination of signal v2 and background v2.
-Separation of signal and background is done by simultaneous fitting of mass and v2.
-It is assumed that the signal background ratio of mass is same in the v2.
+10. The v2 after track subtraction is called as observed v2.
+This observed v2 contains both of signal and background di-muon v2.
+In order to extract real signal upsilon v2 from the observed v2, signal fraction at each mass point is needed.
+	The simultaneous fitting method is applied.
+The simultaneous function finds parameters satisfying multiple plots.
+In this analysis mass plot and v2 plot are used.
+From the mass plot signal fraction is obtained and the signal fraction is used to distinguish v2 from signal and background.
+	This process is done in the SignalV2/ directory.
+	The two kinds of initial paraemters are used to do the simultaneous fitting.
+One thing is the result of mass fitting from the SkimmedFiles/ directory.
+Next thing is background fitting parameter of observed v2 stored in the SignalV2/Parameter/ directory.
-	SimultaneousFit.C macro extracts signal v2. do_Simul.sh runs the macro.
+	SimultaneousFitData.C macro extracts signal v2 and do_Simul.sh runs the macro.

-11. DrawSigv2.C draws final signal v2 distribution.
+	DrawSigv2.C macro draw the result v2 distribution and do_Drawv2.sh runs the macro.

+11. The extracted v2 is could be not the pure v2.
+Even if |deta| > 1 is applied to remove jet effect, there is still probability of residual back-to-back jet correlation.
+	To remove this jet effect low-multiplicity subtraction is needed because the low-multiplicity events are expected to have only back-to-back jet events.
+	This process is done in the LMsub/ directory. two factors are needed to calculate the effect of low-multiplicity.
+The result of low-multiplicity v2 should be scaled by these two factors.
+	First factor is jet ratio.
+Jet yield at the each multiplicity could be different.
+So low-multiplicity v2 (from the jet) should be scaled to match to high-multiplicity.
+	Second factor is number of associator.
+The number of associator affect to the number of jet yield.
+Because the number of associator is higher at the high-multiplicity, the jet yield should be scaled with the number of associator.
+	The number of associator is calculated with the Nass.C macro. do_Nass.sh runs the macro.
+	The jet yield is uses the files for jet study made in the previous step.
+ZYAM.C fits the minimum value as 0 in order to get jet yield.
+The fitting range for each bin should be selected in the macro.
+	JetYieldRatio.C calculates jet ratio between high and low-multiplicity.
+This ratio as a function of pT is fitted with constant function because the ratio is expected to be constant regardless of pT.
+	These macros run by do_side.sh.
+	With the all values from previous step, low-multiplicity is subtracted by LMsub.C macro.
+	The macro run by do_sub.sh.